Cosinusjustafonction/Darijalang/README.md

-# This is a project for the Language Theory class Professor Youness Moukafih
+# This is a project for the Language Theory class taught by Professor Youness Moukafih
 # DarijaLang: A Comprehensive Guide

 DarijaLang is a compiled programming language with syntax inspired by Darija, the Arabic dialect spoken in Morocco.
 It combines traditional programming constructs with culturally-relevant keywords to create a unique language that serves both as an educational tool and a practical programming language.